There are several ways of obtaining a PhD position with us:

 Regular PhD positions financed by HHP

 HHP offers two regular PhD positions.
 As a rule, both positions will become vacant every four years, at which point there will be a formal call for applications.
-The last round of applications was in May 2016.
-As of September 2016, both regular positions are occupied.
 A new call for applications is not expected until 2022.

 Positions financed by the Amsterdam School of Historical Studies (ASH)

 Positions financed through external funding